rioki/spdr/README.md

 Every network protocol should have a unique id.
 This id helps to ensure when a connection is established that each network node (client or sever) are actually talking the same "language".
-If you change the anything to your protocol, you should also change this magic id.
+If you change anything to your protocol, you should also change this magic id.

 The next thing is we need to define some messages: